Home

 Since my restaurant guests and I love a delicious Reuben, and because I am not living in Nebraska or New York, I can just say "thanks" to whomever actually invented it and then provide you with the original recipe that is made for my guests, at home on occasion, and at the restaurant fairly frequently.

 There are variations with The Reuben, including a sister sandwich, the "Rachel," which itself varies regionally.
 The most popular recipe I know for the Rachel is made with pastrami instead of corned beef (and sometimes coleslaw instead of sauerkraut), and that recipe is shown below.
-A Georgia Reuben is made with turkey and coleslaw.

 Traditional Reuben Sandwich

-Famous Restaurant Sandwich Recipe
+Favorite Restaurant Sandwich Recipe

 Preparation time: 10 minutes if ingredients are ready and at hand.
 Makes one sandwich.